An independent media intelligence project · Grabien News

 01

-A weighted basket of the goods and services families actually buy, using BLS Consumer Expenditure weights with real retail prices instead of CPI's methodology.
+A fixed 1980 household basket — the goods and services families actually buy, held at their 1980 spending shares — priced with real retail data instead of CPI's methodology.
 The headline inflation rate Reality Index measures vs. the one the government reports.

 See the headline rate →02